 The fishers and government official on the panel emphasized the need for developing fishers’ skills and understanding of the available resources in addition to upgrading equipment.
 Yusuf Gulled, the Director of Fair Fishing, a cooperative that supports fishers in Berbera, reminded us of the old adage, “If you give a man a fish, he eats for a day.
 If you teach a man to fish, he eats for a lifetime.”
 Though often used as a metaphor, in Somaliland, it is literal.
 There is both a need and a desire to expand fishing knowledge.
 Importantly, trainings must be designed for the long term.
 An aid organization installing an ice making facility in a coastal town is an excellent first step, but if it breaks and no one in the community is trained to fix it, it becomes useless.
 Along the same lines, if no one is trained in hygienic processing and storage of caught fish, the facility and the catch are wasted.

 The international community is attempting to fill this knowledge gap.
-Also on the panel was Ahmed Yasin Osman, the head of operations for Oxfam in Somalia.
+Also on the panel was Ahmed Yasin Osman, the head of operations for Oxfam in the region.
 He discussed their European Union-funded program to create a quality system called Fish Inspection, Quality Assurance and Export Certification.
 The system created quality control standards, provided equipment, and trained Ministry employees and industry workers in hygienic fish processing and fisheries management guidelines.
 They looked to the eastern African region and, finding good examples of quality control in Uganda, held a training there for Somaliland processors and Ministry workers.
 This is a great example of how aid organizations can facilitate cooperation between the local fishing industry and government institutions, while fostering collaboration across country borders to build strong relationships among fishing communities and to increase fishing and processing capacity.

 Projects like those of Fair Fishing and Oxfam are moving Somaliland fisheries toward their sustainable development goals outlined by the Somaliland government in the National Development Plan 2012-2016.
 Sam Omer Ghedi, Director of Planning and Coordination for the Ministry of Fisheries and Marine Resources, discussed these goals in his presentation on the panel, but he also cited another major impediment: lack of market access.
 According to Ghedi, there is unmet demand for fish in cities, both coastal and inland, and an even larger untapped export market to nearby countries such as Ethiopia, Djibouti, and Yemen.
 The inability to supply even domestic markets is a result of the low fishing capacity combined with a lack of refrigerated trucks or boats for transporting frozen fish.
 Ghedi sees this as one major opportunity for investment that would boost the economic viability of fishing ventures.
 He stressed, however, that there is a great need for fish stock assessments and a sustainable management plan in order to secure the future of the Somaliland fishing industry.